PeterEFrancis/gin-rummy-AI/docs/catalog.md

 ### Friday

 Write up about installations after struggling with maven.
 Implemented keras MLP+CNN on epsilon-3 and got average diff of -0.025.

+## Week 6

+### Monday

+Imported the functional model from Python to Java.
+Created a new 2D array that keeps track of cards in hand that was passed on to the CNN instead of probability 2D array of cards.
+Planning to create separate boolean 2D arrays of where cards are whether: discarded, unknown, opponent hands, player hands.
+Then used those 2D arrays to separate CNN networks, and combine the outputs of CNNs afterwards with the game features and make a combined model.
+The probability 2D array of cards might be to difficult for CNN to discern the patterns.
+Implemented keras MLP+CNN on epsilon-3 and got average diff of -0.25.
+Implemented keras MLP+CNN on epsilon-4 with cards on hand 2D array and got average diff of -0.34.